clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 After this we're ready to process the data.

-We will build a `sklearn` pipline to process the tags.
+We will build a `sklearn` pipeline to process the tags.

 We will first be using a tf-idf metric customized to tokenize words with the above implemented Lemmer and Stemmer class.
 Then we will use a StandardScaler transform to make all the values in the resulting matrix [0, 1] bound.